-This level puts you financially independent where your time is your own.
+This level gives you financial stability where your time is your own.

 If you want to get up and go to work (or not) then you have the freedom to do so.
 You choose, not someone else.

-If you want to give to someone in need, to your church or spend time volunteering at the local soup kitchen, you can do it.
+If you want to give to someone facing extreme poverty, give to your church or spend time volunteering at the local soup kitchen, you can do it.

 If you feel that taking off for three months and touring Montana, Wyoming and Idaho would make you happy then by all means, get with it!

-Level 3a is the level that I want for each and every one of you.
+Level 3a is the level that I want for each and every one of you for financial security.